Museum Lazaro Galdiano, Madrid

 The museum is surrounded by ornate gardens, that provide a picturesque setting for a few minutes stroll.

-How To Get To The Museum Lazaro Galdiano, Madrid
+How To Travel To The Museum Lazaro Galdiano, Madrid

 It is only 5 minutes walk from the metro of Gregorio Manañón.